ZombieMK/Template-iOS-Project/README.md

 After the installation is complete, open the project directory in finder and you will see a new file with extension "xcworkspace" generated from cocoapods.

 Open that file and start working!

+## License
+Template-iOS-Project is released under the MIT license.
+See [LICENSE](https://github.com/ZombieMK/Template-iOS-Project/blob/master/LICENSE) for details.